Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Sampling/Readme.md

 - __biocatalyst_in_phase__
   - Type: string
-  - Description: Information on whether the collected sample may have contaminations in the form of an (bio)catalyst.
+  - Description: Information on whether the collected sample may be contaminated with the (bio)catalyst.

 <hr>